skylerkatz/hover/README.md

 ## Features

 - Multiple stages (dev, sandbox, production, ...)
+- Manages each stage separately.
+You can deploy each stage in a different AWS account.
 - Docker-based.
 Full control over the runtime environment.
 - Tests run on the same docker image that gets deployed.
-- Multiple queue lambdas for better prioritization of jobs.
+- Can configure multiple queue lambdas for better prioritization management.
 - Environment variables are packaged with the code.
 Forget the 4 KB Lambda environment variables limit.
 - Environment secrets are securely encrypted and packaged into the image.
-- Runs on your local/CI machines.
+- Deploys from your local/CI machines.
 From the machine to AWS APIs directly.

+## Motivation

+[Taylor Otwell](https://twitter.com/taylorotwell) brought serverless to Laravel in 2019 with the release of [Laravel Vapor](https://vapor.laravel.com/), and I was part of the team that worked on Vapor since the early days.
+I also helped maintain the platform for over 2 years.

+During this time, I've witnessed how serverless helped monolithic application developers scale their apps without complicated infrastructure management.
+Which made them focus less on infrastructure & more on building awesome apps.

+In some cases, though, using Vapor, or any deployment platform, wasn't an option due to heavy compliance rules.
+Teams building apps under such restrictions weren't allowed to share their AWS credentials with a 3rd party.
+Hover was built for these teams.

+Using Hover, you can deploy serverless web applications directly from your CI or local machines.
+The AWS credentials used by Hover can be limited to only handle specific resources required to run the app.

 ## Installation